oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ### Phases

-#### Phase 0
+### Phase 0

-The is how VDSM communicated with the engine before any messaging was implemented.
+Below is prior state to the messaging changes.
+The engine uses XML-RPC over HTTP to communicate with the VDSM.
+There are two connections active between the engine and a VDSM.

 ![](jsonrpc_phase0.png "jsonrpc_phase0.png")

-The engine uses XML-RPC over HTTP to make API requests.

 #### Phase 1